Russell Gage

-Russell Gage Jr. (born January 22, 1996) is an American football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at LSU, and was drafted by the Atlanta Falcons in the sixth round of the 2018 NFL Draft.
+Russell Gage Jr. (born January 22, 1996) is an American professional football wide receiver.
+He played college football for the LSU Tigers, and was selected by the Atlanta Falcons in the sixth round of the 2018 NFL draft.
+He also played for the Tampa Bay Buccaneers.

-High school career
+Early life

 Gage attended and played high school football at Redemptorist High School.

 College career

-Gage attended and played college football at LSU from 2014–2017.
+Gage attended and played college football at LSU from 2014 to 2017.
 He played defensive back for his first two seasons, but was brought onto the offense in Week 7 of his junior year for a key victory over #22 Texas A&M, where he led the run-heavy Tigers with five catches for 62 yards and a touchdown, his only receptions of the season.
 He was used as both a running back and receiver in his senior year, generating four touchdowns on just 49 touches.
 He also recorded 11 tackles as a special teams gunner.